 Under proper conditions, the Verata goat can breed prolifically.
 A farmer can expect three kids every two years.
 When this does happen, a farmer can expect the goat to produce milk for 175 days and produce about 150 liters.
 When used for meat, kids will be ready at around 45 days old.

-Goats are not only adorable and typically friendly animals, they are also tasty and healthy.
+Goats are not only adorable and typically friendly animals, but they are also tasty and healthy.

 The milk is easier for digestion, and the meat is lean.
 Goat produces a unique flavor as well, resulting in special tasting milk and additional products.